Visual designer, UX (me), and PM, hashing it out.

 Team Building and Mentorship

 As a director, I enjoy leading agile, collaborative, multidisciplinary teams.
-At Globant, I continue to inform the sales process, develop talent, foster collaboration, refine the design process, and endeavor to make our work more user-focused.
+I can help inform the sales process, develop talent, foster collaboration, refine the design process, and endeavor to make our work more user-focused.

 Developing new talent is critical to all organizations.
 I work to not only train new UX talent, but I also work to help people in other departments learn more about user experience.
 Cross-functional training helps draw people together and helps build empathy for colleagues.